moeinhe83/Python-notepad/README.md

 chlorophyll ===> To Install => pip install chlorophyll

-If you want to develop the program, such as connecting to the database and setting the font, etc., please fork the program first and then apply your changes.
+If you want to develop the program, such as connecting to the database and setting the font, etc , please fork the program first and then apply your changes.